Boiler-Blockchain/telegram_bot_example/README.md

-# Telegram Bot with Ethereum Integration Tutorial
+# Telegram Bot with Web3 Integration Tutorial

 ## Overview
 This tutorial guides you through creating a simple Telegram bot that interacts with the Ethereum blockchain.
 The bot allows users to send transactions of specfic amounts using a specified Ethereum account.